On the chromatic number of a simplicial complex: Notations and definitions

 \paragraph{Chromatic and independence numbers}

-For $1\leq j \leq d$, a subset $A\subseteq V$ of vertices of a $d$-dimensional simplicial complex $X$ is called \textit{$j$-independent}, if there is no $j$-face in $X$ with all vertices in $A$.
-The \textit{$j$-th independence number} $i_{j}(X)$ of a complex $X$ is the size of the largest $j$-independent set of vertices.
+A subset $A\subseteq V$ of vertices of a simplicial complex $X$ is called \textit{independent}, if there is no maximal face of $X$ with all vertices in $A$.
+The \textit{independence number} $\alpha(X)$ of a complex $X$ is the size of the largest independent set of vertices.